-After the call, our team works with the journal club participants interested in authoring the review to summarize the discussion into a long-form review that is then published on PREreview.
-The reviewers will be listed in the review as review authors using either their and can even be integrated into the journal-organized peer review process—e.g., a PREreview included as reviewer #3 in the eLife peer review process on a bioRxiv preprint.
+After the call, our team works with the journal club participants interested in authoring the review to summarize the discussion into a full PREreview that is then published on PREreview.
+The reviewers will be listed as review authors using either their real name or their PREreview pseudonym persona.
+In some cases, the review resulting from the call is integrated into the journal-organized peer review process—e.g., a PREreview included as reviewer #3 in the eLife peer review process on a bioRxiv preprint.

 Who has joined us before?

 We have previously collaborated with PLOS, who partnered with us to run three such events during OAWeek in 2018, JMIR Publications who partnered with us to run a COVID-19 focused virtual journal club on April 14, and eLife who partnered with us to run a 5-series preprint journal club from June through October 2020.

 As of September 2021, we are officially collaborating with JMIR Publications to run 25 live-streamed preprint journal club as part of the peer review process offered to authors submitting their work to JMIRx.
 Read more about this work here.